samasthiti/samasthiti/_threeddesigns/anil-khodre-ji.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 25 feet by 50 feet which is ground, first-floor having tower room only.
-The house was designed in modern style at an economical budget of 15,00,00/-.
+The house was designed in modern style at an economical budget of elevation is 1,50,000/-.

 **Plot size -** 25 Feet x 50 Feet